Db2-DTE-POC/wxddemo/docs/wxd-quick.md

 # Quick Start

-The following sections describe how to get started quickly with the IBM watsonx.data developer system.
+The following sections describe how to get started quickly with the watsonx.data developer system.
 If you are not familiar with some of the tools mentioned below, select the details link for more instructions.

 * [Requesting a TechZone image](#requesting-a-techzone-image)
 * [Accessing the Image](#accessing-the-image)